progmaticltd/homebox/docs/features.md

 You do not need to configure your mail client to copy emails to the sent folder, this is done automatically for you.
 This is a lot of time saved, especially when sending big emails with attachments: You don't need to upload an email twice.

+## Email access logging

+Each access to the email server is logged in real time, with the following information:

+- Source IP address
+- Country
+- Channel (RoundCube, SOGo or IMAP)

 # Calendars and address books